Thartvigsen/thartvigsen.github.io/README.md

 ### Leading Research Experiences for Undergraduates - Early Prediction of MRSA Infections Using EHRs

-- Over the course of 10 weeks during summer 2017, Sarah Brownell, an REU Intern, and I generated Early Warnings for MRSA using historical clinical data.
+- Over the course of 10 weeks during summer 2017, I worked with Sarah Brownell, an REU Intern, to generate Early Warnings for MRSA infections using historical clinical data.
 - We collected time series variables from the MIMIC III database, and aligned them in a tabular format.
 - Varying the number of days used to predict MRSA along with the number of days in advance of MRSA to generate prediction allowed us to understand what portions of a patient's stay should be used to make predictions.
 - We uncovered that our selected models could detect signs of MRSA infections accurately far in advance of actual diagnosis dates.